School Committee - February 06, 2025

 Transcript and Video

-Good evening and welcome to the February 5th open meeting of the Sharon School Committee, which is being conducted remotely, consistent with an act relative to extending certain COVID-19 measures adopted during the state of emergency signed into law on June 16th, 2021, as amended and extended through March of 2025.
+Good evening and welcome to the February 5th open meeting of the Sharon School Committee, which is being conducted remotely, consistent with an act relative to extending certain COVID-19 measures adopted during the state of emergency signed into law on June 16, 2021, as amended and extended through March of 2025.
+These provisions allow public bodies to meet remotely as long as reasonable public access is afforded so the public can follow along with the deliberations of the meeting.

+For this meeting, the school committee, meeting of the school committee, we are convening by Zoom.
 Members of the public have been provided with access information so they can follow the meeting remotely.

+All votes will be conducted via roll call.
 The first thing on the agenda is community comments.

 In the past, I have requested that people turn on their cameras.

-The reason for this is because there's something goes on with the sharing TV cameras where it doesn't focus on the person's screen when it's off.
+The reason for this is because there's something goes on with the Sharon TV cameras where it doesn't focus on the person's screen when it's off.
+And so your face is not shown.

 It's like one of our faces gets shown.

-turn on your screen so the focus is on you and what you're saying.
+So it's the focus is on you and what you're saying.

+But we definitely need both your first and last name.
 And most people have that in their little name on their page.

 I will now start with questions.